heliumonoxide/konservasi_air/README.md

 - Click on the link provided in each package
 - Download zip file of the tools in the asset section of the page
 - Unzip/extract the downloaded file
-- Put the asset folder in to tools folder in Arduino Folder (usually in C:/Users/Documents/Arduino)
+- Put the asset folder into tools folder in Arduino Folder (usually in C:/Users/Documents/Arduino)
+- After putting asset folder into tools folder, restart the Arduino IDE
+- Check if in the dropdown section of Tools there is ESP32 Sketch Data Upload
+- if there is, then you are set to go [x]

 ## Code Pre-configuration
 In the ino. files in this section,